Get us in your inbox

 • Tsim Sha Tsui

 Japanese ramen brand Nissin's famous Cup Noodles Museum opened in Hong Kong in March 2021, setting up shop at China Hong Kong City in Tsim Sha Tsui.
 The museum spans across a 10,000sq ft space and features Insta-worthy spots, the debut of a global-exclusive workshop, and two popular workshops – My Cupnoodles Factory and Demae Iccho Factory – from the original museum in Osaka, Japan.
-Aside from workshops, visitors can also drop by the gift shop and browse through a variety of exclusive souvenirs, gift sets, and more.
+Visitors can also drop by the gift shop and browse through a variety of exclusive souvenirs, gift sets, and more.
 Rare Nissin-themed toys and collections are also on display at the shop.

 • Things to do